Untitled design (2)

 IEEPA Tariff Timeline: From Liberation Day to the Supreme Court Ruling (2025–2026)

 The IEEPA tariff situation moved faster than almost any trade policy in recent memory and keeping track of what happened and when matters for understanding your refund rights.
-This timeline covers every major event from the first executive orders in February 2025 through the Supreme Court ruling, the end of tariff collection, the Court of International Trade refund order, and the current status of CBP’s CAPE refund system as of March 2026.
+This timeline covers every major event from the first executive orders in February 2025 through the Supreme Court ruling, the end of tariff collection, the Court of International Trade refund orders, the launch of CAPE Phase 1 in April 2026, Phase 2 in June 2026, and the ongoing litigation over finally liquidated entries.
 Use it to understand where your entries fall in the legal and administrative sequence and what the current status means for your specific situation.
+Updated through June 29, 2026.

 Set up your ACE Top Account

 Having an importer of record number does not automatically give you ACE portal access.
 You must apply for a Top Account with an Importer sub-account view.
-This is required to do anything else.
+This is required to file a CAPE Declaration.

 Apply on CBP.gov ↗